David Boren: Praise from Nelson Mandela

-As chairman of the U.S. Senate Select Committee on Intelligence, Boren was instrumental in building consensus and bipartisan support for the U.S. State Department initiatives to promote democracy abroad which helped lead to the release of Nelson Mandela.
+As chairman of the U.S. Senate Select Committee on Intelligence, Boren was instrumental in building consensus and bipartisan support for the U.S. State Department initiatives to promote democracy abroad, which helped lead to the release of Nelson Mandela.
 Boren was praised and received a standing ovation led by Mandela at a special broadcast of ABC News Nightline with Ted Koppel, which commemorated Mandela's historic release from prison in South Africa.
 During his first visit to the US after his release, Mandela was a dinner guest of Boren and wife Molly.

+University of Oklahoma presidency

+Boren served as president of the University of Oklahoma from 1994 until June 30, 2018, and was succeeded by business executive Jim Gallogly.
+He cut ties with the university in 2019.

+He also served on the Board of Directors of Texas Instruments and AMR Corporation (then parent company of American Airlines).
+In 2017, his salary as president of the University of Oklahoma was $383,852.88 annually.
+One semester every school year, Boren taught a freshman level political science class.